sness23/verse-mode/README.md

 - Simple indentation heuristic
 - Imenu for functions, classes, and modules
 - `auto-mode-alist` for `*.verse` files
-- Minimal test + CI + MELPA recipe

-> Note: Verse docs: quick reference and comment syntax are on Epic's site.
-See links inline in the source.

 ## Install locally
 ```elisp